greg0ire/git-gud/index.md

 ---
 ## Writing a good commit message: the contents

+The commit message subject:

 - should be about *what* you did
 - completes "If applied, this commit will…"
 - should not depend on JIRA or any other online resource

 ---
 ## Writing a good commit message: the contents

+The commit message body:

 - should explain *why* you did what you did
 - should sum up lengthy Git{hub,lab} / Bitbucket discussions